nrsyed/nrsyed.com/content/blog/2021-05-01-migrating-from-wordpress-to-hugo-and-siteground-to-digital-ocean.md

 <span id="transfer-comments" />
 ## Transfer WordPress comments to Isso database

-The [wordpress-to-hugo-exporter][3] tool generates an XML file from the WordPress blog that includes post comments.
-I wrote my own tools to extract comments from this XML output and import them into the Isso SQLite database.
-[xmlread.py][16] uses the builtin Python `xml` module to parse the XML structure and write out a JSON file linking posts to their corresponding comments.
+WordPress has a feature to export the contents of the site, including comments, as an XML file.
+I wrote my own tools to extract comments from this XML output and import them into the Isso SQLite database. [xmlread.py][16] uses the builtin Python `xml` module to parse the XML structure and write out a JSON file linking posts to their corresponding comments.
 Next, I used [import_comments.py][17] to read that JSON file and insert the comments into the Isso SQLite database file.

 After that last step, I found that code blocks in some comments didn't display correctly because WordPress renders them differently than Isso.
 To fix these